Are you heading to the Yucatan Peninsula in Mexico? You are going to have a trip of a lifetime.

 We have written many articles on Mexico you can read more here.

 We hope that you have enjoyed our article on the Yucatan Peninsula.
 If you like what you have read please feel free to share it with your family and friends.
-If you would like more information or assistance in planning your travel to Mexico please review our travel planning packages available.
+If you would like more information or assistance in planning your travel to Mexico join our private Facebook Group – Mexico Travel Planning.

 Our thanks to Visit Mexico and Yucatan Turismo for assisting us for 4 nights visiting the Yucatan Peninsula.
 They provided us with a valuable itinerary, transport and some entrance fees to sites.
 We also thank Wyndham Merida hotel for our complimentary accommodation.